human-doodle/forum/README.md

 # HashTag - The University Social Networking App

-Welcome to HashTag, a social networking application designed exclusively for university students.
+HashTag is a social networking application designed keeping university students in mind.
 HashTag offers a unique platform for connecting, sharing, and accessing essential resources relevant to university life.

 ## Uses